SlimeVR/SlimeVR-Docs-Site/index.md

 You get yourself a **microcontroller**, an **IMU** [(supported IMUs)](https://github.com/SlimeVR/SlimeVR-Tracker-ESP/blob/main/README.md), **a battery**, and **a battery charger** (These parts will be explained in detail).
 Optionally, you can add sliding switches, safety diodes, and a few resistors to measure battery percentages.
 You then solder it all together (soldering is important as good connections to the pins is required for your tracker to function).
 Alternatively, you can order a base board from a custom PMC manufacturer (please check the pins in the discord’s pcb channel for more information).

 **Pros:** Cheapest and fastest to obtain trackers (apart from using a phone you already have).
-Full documentation on this site to cover the process assuming you understand how to solder.
-Flexibility in construction options allow for budget to advanced builds.
+Full documentation on this site to cover the process, assuming you understand how to solder.
+Flexibility in construction options allows for budget to advanced builds.

 **Cons:** You will need to solder some wires, have a basic understanding of electronics, and you are limited in how small the trackers can get.
-DIY builds require time to assemble and may require self repairs from time to time.
+DIY builds require time to assemble and may require self-repairs from time to time.

 > **Caution:** There is a seller on Amazon selling DIY SlimeVR trackers.
-Due a significant number of users reporting issues with these trackers, they cannot be recommended unless you are savvy enough to potentially diagnose any issues as if you were DIY'ing SlimeVR trackers yourself.
+Due to a significant number of users reporting issues with these trackers, they cannot be recommended unless you are savvy enough to potentially diagnose any issues as if you were DIY'ing SlimeVR trackers yourself.
 If you purchase them, you are doing so at your own risk.

 ### 2. Pre-order the official DIY Kit on Crowd Supply

 ![DIY kit](assets/img/diyKit.jpg)

-*A prototype of DIY-Kit boards and wires, which are identical to those in our standard Tracker Sets but without enclosures and other accessories.*
+*A prototype of DIY-Kit boards and wires, which are identical to those in our standard Tracker Sets, but without enclosures and other accessories.*

-You buy the [**official DIY Kit**](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) which includes all the boards and cables you need, get a LiPo battery, attach batteries to the boards.
+You buy the [**official DIY Kit**](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) which includes all the boards and cables you need, get a LiPo battery, and attach batteries to the boards.
 All you need is to 3D print (or build) yourself a nice casing and get straps (or get creative and tape them with electrical tape to your body).

-**Pros:** No or little soldering required, tested boards, smallest possible design, cheaper alternative to buying completed SlimeVR trackers.
+**Pros:** No or little soldering required, tested boards, the smallest possible design, cheaper alternative to buying completed SlimeVR trackers.
 You can customize cases and straps.

 **Cons:** At this point, you could just buy completed SlimeVR trackers.
 Import limitations and shipping costs apply.
-It will cost more than the first option due to shipping, importing fees and construction costs.
+It will cost more than the first option due to shipping, import fees, and construction costs.
 Due to the chip shortage currently affecting the world, this option is currently planned to ship in November of 2022.
 Limited supply.

 ### 3. Pre-order a built tracker on Crowd Supply